Apple Accessibility for Developers

 Enjoy an active and often entertaining email discussion with a community of people using VoiceOver on iPhone.
 Learn more

 Users in Control: A Fresh Perspective on Accessibility

-Discover an audio and PDF podcast on how people with disabilities are empowered through OS X. Created by Mac users with physical, speech or vision impairments.
+Discover an audio and PDF podcast on how people with disabilities are empowered by Mac.
+Created by Mac users with physical, speech or vision impairments.
 Learn more

 Read this Wikipedia entry describing the work being done to provide equal access to websites.
 Learn more